webpack-contrib/css-loader/README.md

 ##### `Importing`

-To import a local classname from another module.
+To import a local class names from another module.

 > [!NOTE]
 >
-> We strongly recommend that you specify the extension when importing a file, since it is possible to import a file with any extension and it is not known in advance which file to use.
+> It is highly recommended to include file extensions when importing a file, since it is possible to import a file with any extension and it is not known in advance which file to use.

 ```css
 :local(.continueButton) {